microsoft/evodiff/README.md

 We trained all EvoDiff sequence models on 42M sequences from UniRef50 using a dilated convolutional neural network architecture introduced in the [CARP](https://doi.org/10.1101/2022.05.19.492714) protein masked language model.
 We trained 38M-parameter and 640M-parameter versions for each forward corruption scheme and for left-to-right autoregressive (LRAR) decoding.

-To explicitly leverage evolutionary information, we designed and trained EvoDiff MSA models using the [MSA Transformer](https://proceedings.mlr.press/v139/rao21a.html) architecture on the [OpenFold](https://github.com/aqlaboratory/openfold) dataset}.
+To explicitly leverage evolutionary information, we designed and trained EvoDiff MSA models using the [MSA Transformer](https://proceedings.mlr.press/v139/rao21a.html) architecture on the [OpenFold](https://github.com/aqlaboratory/openfold) dataset.
 To do so, we subsampled MSAs to a length of 512 residues per sequence and a depth of 64 sequences, either by randomly sampling the sequences ("Random") or by greedily maximizing for sequence diversity ("Max").
 Within each subsampling strategy, we then trained EvoDiff MSA models with the OADM and D3PM corruption schemes.

 ## Unconditional sequence generation